MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 ## Considerations when using viewer mode

-- viewermode is supported on Word, Excel, and PowerPoint at this time.
-We are aware of known issues with Project and Visio and additional prompts.
-To exclude the unsupported applications you can follow the process here(https://docs.microsoft.com/en-us/DeployOffice/configuration-options-for-the-office-2016-deployment-tool#excludeapp-element)
+- Wiewer mode is currently supported for Word, Excel, and PowerPoint.
+We are aware of known issues with Project and Visio.
+For information about how to exclude applications when deploying, see [here](https://docs.microsoft.com/en-us/DeployOffice/configuration-options-for-the-office-2016-deployment-tool#excludeapp-element)
 - Updates, such as new features and security updates, are still applied when Office is in viewer mode.
 - For information about the availability of Version 1902 or later in the update channels for Office 365 ProPlus, see [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - The Activate Product button under File > Account is hidden when Office is in viewer mode.